James Dundas (VC): Early life

-He was born the son of George Dundas, Lord Manor a law lord in the Edinburgh High Court, and his wife Elizabeth Mackenzie on 10 September 1842 and baptised on 12 September.
+He was born the son of George Dundas, Lord Manor a judge in the Edinburgh High Court, and his wife Elizabeth Mackenzie on 10 September 1842 and baptised on 12 September.
 He was the older brother of William John Dundas FRSE (1849–1921).
 His early education was at Edinburgh Academy.

 From 1855 to 1857 he attended Glenalmond School.
 He then attended Addiscombe Military Seminary for specific officer training for the British Army.
 In 1860 he was given a commission as a lieutenant in the Royal Engineers.

 In 1862 he went with his regiment to India under General Henry Tombs VC, and rose to the level of Executive Engineer as part of a series of public works in the Bengal area.

-Details of Award
+Details of award

 Dundas was 22 years old, and a lieutenant in the Bengal Engineers, Indian Army during the Bhutan War when the following deed took place on 30 April 1865 at Dewan-Giri, Bhutan for which he was awarded the VC in a joint citation with Major William Spottiswoode Trevor:

 The medal was presented to Dundas in Calcutta on 23 March 1868 by Major General C F Fordyce on behalf of Queen Victoria.

 The medal forms part of the Ashworth Collection at the Imperial War Museum in London.